 Ever since I was a little kid, I have often asked myself what Supercar should I buy?
-The answer used to be very simple, as any red Ferrari ticking the urge box.
-However for me, over the years the answer to that has changed so many times.
+The answer used to be very simple, as any red Ferrari ticked the urge box.
+However for me, over the years the answer to that question has changed so many many times.

 1. New or old?